test 33

 What Is Compa-ratio and How Is it Calculated?

-Compa-ratio, or comparison ratio, is a metric that compensation professionals use to measure the salary an employee is paid against the salary range midpoint for their position or similar positions at other companies.
-A compa-ratio reveals how far an employee’s pay is from the market midpoint (think “fair-market rate”).
-If an employee has a compa-ratio of 100%, they would be considered right “at market.”
-But if the compa-ratio is in the 50th percentile, you would be more at risk of losing key players or not being competitive within your industry.
+Comparison ratio – also called comparative ratio, or compa-ratio – is a key metric you can use in this process.
+Compa-ratio measures an employee’s actual salary against the median salary for their position or similar positions at other companies.
+This number reveals how far an employee’s pay is from the market midpoint (think “fair-market rate”).
+If an employee has a compa-ratio of 100%, their salary is right “at market.”
+But if their compa-ratio is in the 50th percentile, it’s pretty low by industry standards.

-Compa-ratios help businesses decide if they are properly compensating their employees.
-When employee compensation is too low, a company risks losing high-quality, long-term employees and attracting low-quality job candidates.
-At the opposite end of the spectrum, if a company’s pay is too high, they could be potentially mismanaging resources and negatively affecting the bottom line.
+Compa-ratios help businesses decide if they’re properly compensating employees.
+When employee compensation is too low, you risk losing high-quality, long-term employees and attracting underqualified candidates.
+At the opposite end of the spectrum, if your company’s pay is too high, you could be mismanaging resources and negatively affecting the bottom line.

 How to Design Your Compensation Strategy

-When it comes to salaries, most businesses try to start a new employee off at the bottom of a salary range or a pre-determined percent above it.
-Having a policy like this gives them a bit of wiggle room when it comes to pay increases as the employee gains experience and tenure.
+When onboarding a new hire, most businesses start them at the bottom of a salary range or a pre-determined percentage above it.
+These types of policies give companies some wiggle room to offer pay increases as the employee gains experience and tenure.

 How to Calculate a Group Compa-Ratio

-• Location pay for different parts of the country
+• Location-specific pay for employees around the country

 • Disparities in role responsibilities